med-air/ICHSeg/README.md

 # Sample data

-We use the data stored in `.nii.gz` format, two sample cases can be found in the sample_data folder.
+We use the data stored in `.nii.gz` format, two sample cases can be found in the [sample_data](sample_data).

 # Pre-trained Checkpoint
-We provide several pre-trained checkpoint trained on our dataset correponds to different folds.
-You can download the [checkpoint]().
+We provide several pre-trained checkpoints trained on our dataset correponding to different folds.
+You can download the [checkpoint]() here.

 ## Bibtex
 If you find this work helpful, you can cite our paper as follows: